pinax-network/firehose-raydium/README.md

 # Run Firehose
 grpcurl -keepalive-time 30 -max-msg-sz 50241867 -d '{"start_block_num": -100}' -H "X-Api-Key: $PINAX_KEY" solana.firehose.pinax.network:443 sf.firehose.v2.Stream.Blocks
 ```

-Raydium has used (and continues to use) multiple program IDs on Solana, each corresponding to different parts of its ecosystem—AMM, staking (a.k.a.
-“Fusion” pools), AcceleRaytor (IDO), router functionality, etc. Over time, Raydium has also released new versions of some programs.
-Consequently, there isn’t a single “master list” published in one place, and some older program IDs may have been deprecated or replaced.

-Below are **some** of the well-known Raydium program IDs on Solana mainnet, as of public information floating around the ecosystem.
-Always verify via Raydium’s official docs, GitHub, or by exploring on-chain directly (e.g. using Solana Explorer or a block explorer like Solscan):

----

-Below are GitHub references for the commonly known Raydium programs.
-Most of the on-chain programs (AMM, staking, IDO, router) live under the **[raydium-io/raydium-contracts](https://github.com/raydium-io/raydium-contracts)** repository.
-Within that repo, each core program has its own folder under `programs/`:

 ---

 ### 1) Raydium AMM Program (Liquidity Pool V4)